Date of Degree

 Copyright 2011 Joshua A. Livermore

 Livermore, Joshua Adam.
-"Microbial ecology of a managed aquifer near the Iowa Army Ammunition Plant (Middletown, Ia)." dissertation, University of Iowa, 2011.
+"Microbial ecology of a managed aquifer near the Iowa Army Ammunition Plant (Middletown, Ia)."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.